 Students in Years 7 and 8, with a focus on engaging girls and inactive students.

 In this next section of the application we want to see your program plan for the term.
-Think about what sports will help you achieve the program goals and tell us how many participants and sessions you are planning.
+Think about the program parameters, what sports will help you achieve the program goals and tell us how many participants and sessions you are planning.
 To help your selection view our sports page to read about which sports might best support you to meet your goals.

 Example excerpt from sports pages: